Somatic symptom disorder: Comorbidities

 Research on comorbid mental disorders and self-reported psychopathology in individuals with somatic symptom disorder has revealed a substantial frequency of comorbidity with depression and anxiety; however, other psychiatric comorbidities have often been overlooked.
 Major depressive disorder, generalized anxiety disorder, and phobias were the most commonly concurrent conditions.

 In studies evaluating physical ailments, 41.5% of those with semantic dementia, 11.2% of those with Alzheimer's disease, 25% of female patients with non-HIV lipodystrophy, and 18.5% of patients with congestive heart failure fulfilled somatic symptom disorder criteria.
 Among those with fibromyalgia, 25.6% met somatic symptom disorder criteria and exhibited higher rates of depression than those who did not meet the criteria.
 In one study, 28.8% of those with somatic symptom disorder had asthma, 23.1% had cardiovascular disease, and 13.5% had gout, rheumatoid arthritis, or osteoarthritis.

 Complications

 Alcohol and other substance abuse are frequently observed, sometimes being used to alleviate symptoms but simultaneously increasing individuals' risk of substance dependence over baseline.
 Other complications include poor overall functioning, problems with relationships, unemployment or difficulties at work, and financial stress due to excessive clinical visits.

 Causes

 Somatic symptoms can stem from heightened awareness of normal body sensations alongside a tendency to interpret those sensations as abnormal.
-Studies suggest that risk factors of somatic symptoms include a history of childhood neglect, sexual abuse, a chaotic lifestyle, and a history of substance abuse.
+Studies suggest that risk factors of somatic symptoms include childhood neglect, sexual abuse, and substance abuse.
 Psychosocial stressors, such as unemployment and poor job performance, may also be risk factors.
 There could also be a genetic element: A 2010 study of monozygotic and dizygotic twins found that genetics explained 7% to 21% of participants' risk for somatic symptoms, with the remainder related to environmental factors.
 In another study, various single-nucleotide polymorphisms were linked to somatic symptoms.